-Private Limited Company can be right choice for you
+Private Limited Company can be a right choice for you

-When you hear the word “private limited company”, you often get a thought that private company means small company with little interest.
+When you hear the word “private limited company”, you often get a thought that a private company means a small company with little interest.
 Well, that’s not true.
-The biggest companies of India, like Infosys, Reliance industries, Wipro Ltd. Etc are private companies.
+The biggest companies in India, like Infosys, Reliance Industries, Wipro Ltd. Etc are private companies.

-10 Reasons to choose private limited company over other business formation
+10 Reasons to choose the private limited company over other business formation

 MINIMUM NUMBER OF SHAREHOLDERS

-Sometime legal formalities can be very expensive and time consuming, aren’t they?
+Sometimes legal formalities can be very expensive and time-consuming, aren’t they?
 If you’re planning to start a public company, you better be prepared because there is a long list of legal formalities for forming a public company.
 Private limited companies have comparatively shorter list.

-Public company is required to disclose their financial reports to public every quarter, as it will affect public investment; private companies are not subjected to any such compulsion.
+A public company is required to disclose their financial reports to the public every quarter, as it will affect public investment; private companies are not subjected to any such compulsion.